A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 A range of techniques has been adopted in the reviewed studies to generate simulator-executable files.
 These approaches can be categorized into three types: template filling, end-to-end generation, and hybrid generation, depending on the degree of reliance on external tools.
 This classification is illustrated in~\autoref{fig:llm-generate-scenario}.

-\paragraph{\textbf{Template Filling}} Template filling refers to the process in which LLMs populate predefined scenario template with specific parameters in the to generate executable files.
+\paragraph{\textbf{Template Filling}} Template filling refers to the process in which LLMs populate a predefined scenario template with specific parameters to generate executable files.
 Within this category, the study presented in~\cite{Guzay.2023} is representative.
-In this work, Güzay et al. propose a method for generating SUMO scenario based on predefined templates.
+In this work, Güzay et al. propose a method for generating SUMO test scenario based on predefined templates.
 Structured prompts are designed to guide GPT-4 in producing XML files according to user-defined variables, such as the number of intersections and the length of road segments.
+Results show executable simulations, though limitations arise from outdated model knowledge, inconsistent file outputs for complex prompts, and occasional structural errors like dead-end roads or misplaced vehicles.

 \paragraph{\textbf{End-to-End Generation}} End-to-end generation refers to the direct mapping of natural language or multimodal inputs into executable simulation files, without relying on predefined templates.
-This paradigm is first explored by Wang et al.~\cite{Wang.2023}, who prompt general-purpose LLMs to generate XOSC files.
-To enhance controllability, Miceli-Barone et al.~\cite{MiceliBarone.2023} propose a dialogue-based system in which SCENIC programs are incrementally constructed through iterative user interactions.
-Extending this approach to the visual domain, Miao et al.~\cite{Miao.2024} introduce ScriptGPT, which translates dashcam videos into SCENIC scripts using prompt-engineered video-language models.
-To address the issue of structural correctness, Elmaaroufi et al.~\cite{elmaaroufi2024scenicnl} combine compositional prompting with compiler feedback to generate probabilistic scenarios from crash reports.
+This paradigm is first explored by Wang et al.~\cite{Wang.2023}, who prompt and fine-tune general-purpose LLMs to generate XOSC; executable files can be produced, but performance is unstable To enhance controllability, Miceli-Barone et al.~\cite{MiceliBarone.2023} incrementally construct SCENIC programs via dialogue; tests on 16 scenarios reach a 50\% success rate, with risks of evaluation bias and persistent semantic inaccuracies in scenario details.
+Extending to the visual domain, Miao et al.~\cite{Miao.2024} introduce ScriptGPT, which translates dashcam videos into SCENIC scripts using prompt-engineered video-language models; scenario creation is reduced from hours to minutes and 64\% of cases are fully automated, but performance drops in low-visibility scenes and relies on manually selected exemplars in prompt design.
+To improve structural correctness, Elmaaroufi et al.~\cite{elmaaroufi2024scenicnl} combine compositional prompting with compiler feedback to generate probabilistic scenarios from crash reports.
+On California AV reports, they achieve high syntactic correctness with generation times reduced to two minutes, though limited by reasoning latency, and difficulty with complex maneuvers.